asterics/AsTeRICS-Grid/docs/documentation_user/08_actions.md

 # Grid element actions

 This chapter is about actions that can be performed if a grid element is selected and how to configure them.
-A basic overview was provided in the ["Edit Grid Element" chapter](07_editing-grid-element.md).
+The basic configuration of actions (adding and removing them) is described in [tab actions of chapter "grid elements"](07_grid-elements.md#tab-actions).

 [Back to Overview](README.md)